NYCPlanning/cpdocs/docs/facdb.md

 **Geoprocessing.**
 Many of the source datasets only provide addresses without no coordinates.
 Records without coordinates are geocoded with the [GeoClient API](https://developer.cityofnewyork.us/api/geoclient-api) using the Address and either the Borough or ZIP Code to get the BIN, BBL, and other standardized location details.
 If the record can be assigned a BIN value, the BIN's centroid is used as the point geometry.
 Records that are provided in the source data with only coordinates and no addresses are processed by doing a spatial join with MapPLUTO to get the BBL and other location related details like Address, Borough, ZIP Code, and BIN when there is a 1-1 BIN-BBL relationship.
 There are also many cases where an agency provides coordinates but the coordinates they provided fall in the road bed, rather than inside a BBL boundary, due to the geocoding technique used by the source.
 In these cases, the geometry was replaced with the BBL centroid, if a BIN could not be assigned and used for the geometry instead.
 Each record in the database is flagged with a code for the geoprocessing technique that was used to complete all of its information.

 **Duplicate Record Removal.** Several of the source datasets have content which overlaps with other datasets.
 Duplicate records were identified by querying for all the records which fall on the same BIN or BBL as a record with the same Facility Subgroup or Type, same Facility Name, or same Oversight Agency.
 The values from the duplicate records were merged before dropping the duplicate records from the database.
-More detail on this process is provided in [Appendix I. Deduping](http://docs.capitalplanning.nyc/facdb/#appendix-ii-full-classification-hierachy).

 <!-- The processing steps and assumptions used for each record are indicated in the Processing Flag (processingflag) field in the database.
 Each of the flags are defined in the table below.